mum0n/model_size/docs/size_structured_model_snowcrab.md

 ```

 Bottom line: reasonable success in estimating individual survey/design weights.
 And operationally viable (~ 4 days of computation).
+These model-based size distributions respect/account for unmeasured spatial and temporal effects and measured environmental structure and as such are more flexible and less biased representations than blindly assuming exchangeablity at the individual level (*iid*).

-### Computation of size bias/selectivity
+#### Size bias/selectivity

 The application of the above post-stratified weights provides a distribution that scales observations of individuals to observed environmental conditions.
-However, bias associated with size (sampling gear "selectivity") is still present in the distribution.
-In fishery applications this bias is usually estimated in a process-based dynamical model as a residual nuisance factor or estimated **apriori** via experimentation and then deterministically use to correct size-distributions.
+However, there is also bias associated with size, often referred to as sampling gear "selectivity".
+In fishery applications this bias is usually estimated in a process-based dynamical model as a residual nuisance factor or estimated *apriori* via experimentation and then deterministically used to correct size-distributions.

-An alternative is to see the size-related effects in the above model as a size-based probability of relative "observability" of individuals; that is, the marginal effect of size on the Bernoulli binomial model of presence and absence provides a parameterization of size-bias.
+An alternative to the above is to estimate the size-related effects in our binomial model as the size-based probability of "observability"; that is, the marginal effect of size on the probability of observing individuals provides a parameterization of size-bias.
 Removing size-related effects from the probabilities associated with individuals will, therefore, provide probability estimates that adjusts for size-related sampling/design bias.
-We do this by removing the random effects associated with size in the posterior estimates and samples.
+We do this by removing the random effects associated with size in the posterior estimates.
 These were actually stored in the previous step and can be accessed as follows.

 ```{r post-stratification-size-bias}